 What we have with the Source Audio Ventris is a highly functional and sonically superior reverb pedal suitable for any guitar rig!

-The Meris Mercury7 (link to check the price at Meris) is an awesome-sounding unit and make it to spot number 9 on this list.
-It’s designed for any electronic instrument and even for line level signals, meaning this unit could work equally well as a guitar pedal and an insert in the studio.
+The Meris Mercury7 is an awesome-sounding unit and makes it to spot number 9 on this list.
+It's designed for any electronic instrument and even for line level signals, meaning this unit could work equally well as a guitar pedal and an insert in the studio.

 You'll notice that, unlike the pedals we've mentioned thus far, the Mercury7 does not have a dial dedicated to various reverb types.